 To overlay text on an image or otherwise doctor it up, you don’t have to have fancy software.
 Online resources like Canva.com and PicMonkey.com allow you to easily create those fun customized images I’m sure you’ve seen on social media and blogs.
 Both resources have free tools as well as more powerful paid options.

-**If you have a big event or campaign coming up, I can create artwork for you to overlay on your images, like I did for the Small Business Development Center for their Valentine’s Day social media campaign.
-They used PicMonkey to place the artwork I created over pictures they took at some of their clients’ businesses, and put them on Facebook and Instagram, like this:
+**If you have an event or campaign coming up, I can create artwork for you to overlay on your images, like I did for K&G Gymnastics.
+They use Canva to place the artwork I created over pictures they took at some of their clients’ businesses, and shared them on social media, like this:

 Free photos and images